 - Used Book Sales – Many people have second-hand books tucked away on bookcases that they are happy to donate to scouts.
 A second-hand bookstall at a library or community event is a great way to fundraise.

 Fundraising Events that Work for Scout Troops

 - Car Washes – These are easy to hold and a fun way for a troop to work together.
-You can increase your offering with different packages such as vacuuming and tire detailing and sell drinks and snacks to raise additional funds.
+You can increase your offering with packages such as vacuuming and tire detailing and sell drinks and snacks to raise additional funds.
 Some organizations even have an option for dog grooming at the same time.

 - Food Events – Spaghetti suppers and pancake breakfasts are old favorites and great ways for younger scouts to raise money and promote teamwork.
-There are various other meal options like BBQs that work well and scouts can sell tickets and serve the guests.
+There are various other meal options, like BBQs, that work well and scouts can sell tickets and serve the guests.

 - Garage and Yard Sales – Gather donations from friends, family, and neighbors, and host a community garage or yard sale.

-- Obstacle Courses – This innovative event could even get other kids excited about scouting!
+- Obstacle Courses – This innovative event could get other kids excited about scouting!
 To host an obstacle course fundraiser, find sponsors to donate materials, such as wood, ropes, and nails.
 Your scouts can demonstrate their skills by constructing fun obstacles for participants throughout the course.

 Service-Based Fundraising Ideas for Scouts

 Service-based fundraisers are the perfect way for scouts to give back to the community while raising money for their troops.